 What to Expect During Your Recovery from Blepharoplasty

-After blepharoplasty, your doctor will lubricate your eyes.
+After blepharoplasty, Dr Neena Will will lubricate your eyes.
 You may feel some numbness and swelling.
 Also, blurry vision is very common right after surgery.
 A five- to seven-day recovery at home is necessary, after which you can return to work.
 Any swelling, bruising and mild discomfort will subside within a few days, and the results will become more visible over time – generally within 10 to 14 days.
-The surgeon will provide detailed postoperative instructions for you to follow.
+Dr. Will will provide detailed postoperative instructions for you to follow.

 Our patients have many questions about the eyelid lift.
 The most frequently asked questions we receive include the following: